ducvinh2303/TasPostcodeFinder/README.md

 - `AssigOne223.java` — The driver class that starts the application.
 - `PostCodesInterface.java` — The interface defining the expected functionality.
-- `PostCodes.java` — The main implementation handling configuration and data display.
+- `PostCodes.java` — The main implementation handles configuration and data display.